KitwareMedical/SlicerVirtualReality/README.md

 ## Frequently asked questions

+### Rendering is slow

+There are several settings that help in increasing the performance of VR rendering:

+- Optimize scene for virtual reality button (magic wand icon on toolbar)
+- Settings in VR module panel related to performance (click on wrench icon in toolbar):
+  - Update rate: Volume rendering quality is set to produce the highest possible quality while keeping the desired frame per second
+  - Motion sensitivity: It is very important to keep rendering smooth when moving.
+This setting detects head movement and significantly lowers volume rendering quality while it is happening.
+At value of 0 motion is never detected, at high values a little motion triggers the quality change
+- Switch layout of desktop Slicer: Any additional 3D view to render decreases VR performance.
+By switching to a layout that contains no 3D view (e.g. Red slice only), this can be prevented

+Some scenes are too complex to render fluently by mid-range graphics cards.
+If the scene includes volume rendering of high-resolution CT for example, then it may be time to upgrade to a high-end GPU.

 ### How to record virtual reality videos?

 Enable screen mirroring in SteamVR and use the free of [OBS Studio](https://obsproject.com/) software to capture VR headset content, application window, webcam, etc.